patters-match/z88/readme.txt

 installed on your preferred operating system.
 We recomment SmartGit for cross-platform use, tortoisegit for Window or SourceTree for Mac.

+Note that the standard git command-line client must be available in order for build revision information to be generated for OZ builds.

 The second requirement on your operating system is an ANSI C compiler installed and accessible from the command line shell.
 This is needed to compile the Z80 Cross Assembler & linker, Mpm, which is needed for